ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Logo Image | Agency logo is recommended | Under 10 KB, 200 x 30 pixels in JPG, PNG, GIF, or SVG format.
 SVG is the preferred format.
 Background Image | Agency logo is recommended | 15 KB or less, 1366 x 50 pixels in JPG, PNG, or GIF format.
 This is in line with Microsoft best practice.
 Prevent users from overriding their theme | Yes | Flip this toggle to prevent users from choosing their own theme from the Microsoft theme gallery.
-This is enabled to maintain cadence between potential personal tenancies and the ‘corporate’ environment.
+This is enabled to maintain cadence between potential personal tenancies and the 'corporate' environment.
 Navigation bar colour | Default | Based on Agency branding standards.
 To maintain cadence with corporate standards.
 Text and icon colour | Default | Based on Agency branding standards.
 Accent Colour | Default | Based on Agency branding standards.